-The Covid-19 pandemic and efforts to limit its spread negatively impacted the Company's operations during its fiscal year 2020 and continued to impact the Company, albeit to a lesser extent, during the first quarter of fiscal year 2021.
+The coronavirus ("Covid-19") pandemic and efforts to limit its spread negatively impacted the Company's operations during its fiscal year 2020 and continued to impact the Company, albeit to a lesser extent, during the first half of fiscal year 2021.
 In California and New York, the states in which the Company has historically derived a majority of its revenue, mandatory shutdown orders were issued in March 2020.
 In New York, phased re-openings began in June 2020, and all of the Company's New York utility programs have restarted.
 In California, phased re-openings began in May 2020, followed by periods of curtailments as a result of resurgences of Covid-19 cases, and subsequent re-openings.

-As a result, the most significant pandemic related impacts to the Company's business are now occurring in California to its direct install business as re-openings are still in progress.
-In addition, as of May 5, 2021, though some of the Company work has been suspended, none of its contracts have been cancelled.
+As a result, the most significant pandemic related impacts to the Company's business occurred in California to its direct install business.
+During the last week of June 2021, the Company's largest program for the Los Angeles Department of Water and Power ("LADWP") resumed, which was the Company's last program suspended due to Covid-19.
+In addition, as of August 4, 2021, none of the Company's contracts have been cancelled due to Covid-19.

-In the Energy segment, the Company has experienced a negative impact on its direct install programs that serve small businesses as a result of restrictions put in place by governmental authorities that required temporary shutdowns of all "non-essential" businesses which resulted in a significant portion of the Company's direct install work on these programs being suspended for varying periods of time during fiscal year 2020 and continuing in California through the Company's first fiscal quarter of 2021.
+In the Energy segment, the Company has experienced a negative impact on its direct install programs that serve small businesses as a result of restrictions put in place by governmental authorities that required temporary shutdowns of all "non-essential" businesses which resulted in a significant portion of the Company's direct install work on these programs being suspended for varying periods of time during fiscal year 2020 and continuing in California through the Company's first half of fiscal 2021.
 During non-Covid-19 impacted years, such as fiscal year 2019, the Company derived approximately 40% of its gross revenue from its direct install programs that serve small businesses and 60% from the Company's other programs.
 The Company's other programs are either businesses that have been determined to be "essential" by government authorities or have continued to progress during the pandemic.

-In the Engineering and Consulting segment, the Company's revenues have been less affected by Covid-19 than the revenues in the Energy Segment.
+In the Engineering and Consulting segment, the Company's revenues have been less affected by Covid-19 than the revenues in the Energy segment.
 The services in this segment have generally been deemed "essential" by the government and have continued to operate while abiding social distancing measures.